-The PLAY Gymnastics BC Interclub program is designed to expand the scope of participation in recreational gymnastics in BC.
+The Gymnastics For All Interclub program is designed to expand the scope of participation in recreational gymnastics in BC.
 Interclub provides a training framework and offers opportunities for athletes to attend sanctioned events, at which they perform gymnastics routines to showcase personal ability.

 The program is performance-centered and focuses on the opportunity for gymnasts to perform and take pride in personal athletic achievement.
 Artistic movement is encouraged and there are no skill restrictions.
 Athletes and coaches have creative license in routine development and performances.